Our American Cousin: Lincoln assassination

-The play's 14 April 1865, performance at Ford's Theatre in Washington, D.C., became the most infamous in the play's history as the site of Abraham Lincoln's murder by John Wilkes Booth.
-The cast modified a line of the play in honor of the president: when the heroine asked for a seat protected from the draft, the reply – a pun on draft evasion scripted as, "Well, you're not the only one that wants to escape the draft" – was delivered instead as, "The draft has already been stopped by order of the President!"
+The play's April 14 1865 performance at Ford's Theatre in Washington, D.C., became the most infamous in the play's history as the site of Abraham Lincoln's assassination by John Wilkes Booth.
+When Lincoln arrived at the theatre, the play was interrupted, and the orchestra played "Hail to the Chief" as the full house of about 1,700 rose in applause.
+As production resumed, the cast modified a line of the play in honor of the president: when the heroine asked for a seat protected from the draft, the reply – a pun on draft evasion scripted as, "Well, you're not the only one that wants to escape the draft" – was delivered instead as, "The draft has already been stopped by order of the President!"
 Halfway through Act III, Scene 2, the character of Asa Trenchard, played that night by Harry Hawk, utters this line, considered one of the play's funniest, to Mrs. Mountchessington:

 Don't know the manners of good society, eh?
 Well, I guess I know enough to turn you inside out, old gal – you sockdologizing old man-trap!